pjguitar15/pjguitar15/README.md

 ### Hey there! 👋

-I'm Philcob, a Software Engineer.
+I'm Phil, a Software Engineer.

 ## 👋 About Me

 Hi!
 I'm a Software Engineer currently working under [CareerTeam](https://careerteam.com/).
 I'm based in **Cavite, Philippines**, and passionate about building **high-quality, scalable, and user-focused web applications**.

-Whether you're a business looking to enhance your digital presence or a team in need of reliable development support — I'm committed to delivering clean, efficient, and future-ready solutions tailored to your goals.

 Let's build something great together. 🚀
 - 📫 How to reach me: philcobsuzuki@gmail.com